Kungsleden autumn hike

 Every fall, the mountain turns into a spectacular show in different shades of red and yellow.
 Our hike along Kungsleden starts in a virgin birch forest where the leaves are shifting from green to yellow.
 We continue up above tree-line where the red colors of the bearberry leaves make to mountain glow.
 We stay in cozy mountain huts heated with firewood finishing in Saltoluokta mountain lodge with sauna and three-course dinner.

 During the week we’ll hike up to Skierfe, a 700-meter cliff in Sarek national park and the UNESCO world heritage site Laponia.
 From Skierfe we can look out over the turquoise Rapa delta colored by water from the glaciers west of us.
-We’ll also meet a Sami family living in the area, listen to stories from their life as reindeer herders and learn about their culture.

 The mountain turns into a spectacular show in different shades of red and yellow